 The observation team might sit behind glass in a usability testing facility or in another room at the client’s site.

-After each usability session or few sessions, the facilitator leads the observation team (that’s you) through a recap session.
+After each usability session or few sessions, the moderator leads the observation team (that’s you) through a recap session.

 - What did you hear?